What is Preposition in English Grammar?

 Example Sentences:

-Note: The prepositions of this type can be in separate (or) combined form.
+Note: The prepositions of this type can be in separate (or) combined forms.

 Compound Preposition